South Texas Plains Fishing Reports

 Invasive species alert!
 To prevent the spread of zebra mussels, the law requires draining of water from boats and onboard receptacles when leaving or approaching public fresh waters.
 Get details.

-COLETO CREEK : Water stained; 87 degrees in main lake, 100 degrees at hot water discharge; 1.96’ low.
-Black bass to 5 pounds are fair on watermelon soft plastics and spinnerbaits over grass beds in 6–10 feet.
+COLETO CREEK : Water stained; 88 degrees in main lake, 100 degrees at hot water discharge; 2.52’ low.
+Black bass to 6 pounds are fair on pumpkinseed soft plastics and spinnerbaits over grass beds in 6–10 feet.
 White bass are slow.
 Crappie are slow.
-Channel and blue catfish to 16 pounds are fair on trotlines and droplines baited with live perch in 10–14 feet.
+Channel and blue catfish to 25 pounds are good on trotlines and droplines baited with live perch and goldfish in 10–14 feet.
 Yellow catfish are slow.

-FALCON : Water murky; 83–87 degrees; 29.93’ low.
-Black bass are good on watermelon seed soft plastics and brush hogs off points.
+FALCON : Water murky; 85–89 degrees; 31.54’ low.
+Black bass are good on Brush Hogs and shallow running crankbaits.
 Striped bass are slow.
-Crappie are fair on chartreuse tube jigs.
-Channel and blue catfish are good on shrimp and cut bait upriver.
+Crappie are slow.
+Channel and blue catfish are very good on stinkbait.
 Yellow catfish are slow.
 Everyone in a boat must have a Mexico fishing license (if fishing the Mexico side) whether fishing or not.